chapel-lang/chapel/doc/rst/users-guide/datapar/promotion.rst

 Chapel approach has the benefit of avoiding the need for any temporary arrays to store intermediate array results.
-This makes memory requirements of Chapel programs more explicit to users while also tending to make better use of memory caches in modern architectures.
+This makes memory requirements of Chapel programs more explicit to users while also tending to make better use of memory caches in modern architecture.

 For other computations, Chapel's promotion semantics generate a different result than most array languages would.
 For example,